 The Distributed Restart Project had initially been included within GC0148 as a non- mandatory requirement, however following general industry agreement as a result of the GC0148 Workgroup Consultation, it was agreed that the Distributed Re-Start provisions were best placed within the scope of this GC0156 modification.
 The Distributed Re-Start project seeks to introduce the necessary Grid Code modifications to support provision of services by distribution connected generators who are able to energise and restore sections of the Distribution Network Operators system.
 This is seen as a further tool to restore sections of the Total System against a background of diminishing traditional Black Start Service providers

-The Distributed Re-Start provisions are included within the GC0156 legal text available in Annex 5
+The Distributed Re-Start provisions are included within the GC0156 legal text available in Annex 5.

 Non-code working groups - ESO’s ESRS Working Groups Report